 Sustaining Practice Programme

-The Sustaining Practice Programme is a 10-month online programme for early-career photographic artists seeking to lay the foundations of a sustainable art practice and develop their photographic voice.
+The Sustaining Practice Programme is a 10-month online programme (September 2025 – June 2026) for early-career photographic artists seeking to establish a sustainable and self-directed art practice, and develop their photographic voice and approach.

-• Build the resilience, perspective and self-belief needed for life in the arts and life as an artist
+Build the resilience and self-belief needed for life in the arts

-The programme consists of three terms, and follows a four-week cycle:
+The programme runs over three terms, with full-day sessions held once a week, following a four-week cycle:

 Week 1 - 3: Group Sessions (one full day) - held on Tuesdays